-It was 1966 and I was a freshman in college.
-I loaded airplanes with bags, handled air freight and waited on passengers.
-I loved my first job and I loved the company.
+It was 1966, and I was a freshman in college.
+I loaded airplanes with bags, handled air freight, and waited on passengers.
+I loved my first job, and I loved the company.

-Many other large companies have all followed the same plan; let an insurance company manage the liability of living up to pension promises.
-In the past few years many companies have followed this system, the end money manager in many situations has been The Prudential.
-Don’t get me wrong, The Prudential is a well-managed, much admired company and certainly able to live up to any promise it makes.
+Many other large companies have all followed the same plan; let an insurance company manage living up to pension promises.
+Although many companies have followed this system in the past few years, the end money manager in many situations has been The Prudential.
+Don’t get me wrong, The Prudential is a well-managed, much-admired company and certainly able to live up to any promise it makes.

-Of course, the winner is those who have invested in the company, more than likely the value of stocks will increase.
+Of course, the winner is those who have invested in the company, more than likely, the value of stocks will increase.

-If not, would the U.S. be facing another financial crisis.
-The banks would not be blamed this time but rather institutions traditionally associated with safety and security, those with rock solid balance sheets: the life insurance industry.
+If not, would the U.S. be facing another financial crisis?
+The banks would not be blamed this time but rather institutions traditionally associated with safety and security, those with rock-solid balance sheets: the life insurance industry.